doulikecookiedough/aquascapetherapy/README.md

 This is a website for my book project "Aquascape Therapy" built using React.js & HTML/CSS

-Comment (2022/10): Images URLs need to be replaced with sources from a CDN to increase delivery speed.
+Comment (2022/10): Images URLs need to be replaced with sources from a CDN to increase delivery speed and improve user experience.

 ## Automated Notes